Skip to content

 5. White-Label Agency

-You resell loyalty programs under your own brand to clients.
+You sell loyalty programs under your own brand to clients.

 You're an agency that wants to offer "your" loyalty platform to clients without them knowing you're using Reward Loyalty.